ULHPC/ulhpc-docs/docs/hpc-schools.md

 ## HPC School for Beginners

 This event aims to equip you with essential skills and knowledge to embark on your High-Performance Computing journey.
-The event is organized each trimester and is composed of six half days.
+The event is organized each trimester and is composed of six half day sessions.

-Limited spots available per session (usually 30 max).
+*Limited spots available per session (usually 30 max).
+Priority to University's staff.
+Eligible for ECTS with the doctoral school.*

 ### Upcoming Sessions

+<!---
 No dates announced at the moment.
 Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

-<!---
-- Date: September 2025, 11th-12th
-- Time: 9am to 12pm (both days).
-- Location: 2.380, MSA - Belval Campus.
 -->

+Sessions planned in March, June, September and November 2026.

+#### March session
+  - Monday March 9th, 8:30am to 12:30pm
+  - Tuesday March 10th, 8:30am to 12:30pm
+  - Monday March 16th, 8:30am to 12:30pm
+  - Tuesday March 17th, 8:30am to 12:30pm
+  - Monday March 23rd, 8:30am to 12:30pm
+  - Tuesday March 24th, 8:30am to 12:30pm

+Location: Belval Campus, TBA

 ### Prerequisites